 Contract breeding and finishing could insulate pig keepers from the very sharp falls that could often occur in pig prices, providing them with a regular income rather than exposing them to “risk and reward”, he explained.

-And he said that the pig business collapse was not a symptom of poor trading conditions currently, but the company had been a casualty of a long trading period previously, when feed costs had been unsupportedly high in relation to pig returns.
+He said that the pig business collapse was not a symptom of poor trading conditions currently, but the company had been a casualty of a long trading period previously when feed costs had been unsupported high in relation to pig returns.